cilium/cilium/Documentation/security/threat-model.rst

 To summarize the recommended controls to be used when configuring a production Kubernetes cluster with Cilium:

-1. Ensure that Kubernetes roles are scoped correctly to the requirements of your users, and that service account permissions for pods are tightly scoped to the needs of the workloads.
+#.
+Ensure that Kubernetes roles are scoped correctly to the requirements of your
+   users, and that service account permissions for pods are tightly scoped to the needs of the workloads.
 In particular, access to sensitive namespaces, ``exec`` actions, and Kubernetes secrets should all be highly controlled.
-2. Use resource limits for workloads where possible to reduce the chance of denial of service attacks.
+#.
+Use resource limits for workloads where possible to reduce the chance of
+   denial of service attacks.
-3. Ensure that workload privileges and capabilities are only granted when essential to the functionality of the workload, and ensure that specific controls to limit and monitor the behavior of the workload are in place.
+#.
+Ensure that workload privileges and capabilities are only granted when
+   essential to the functionality of the workload, and ensure that specific controls to limit and monitor the behavior of the workload are in place.
-4. Use :ref:`network policies <network_policy>` to ensure that network traffic in Kubernetes is segregated.
+#.
+Use :ref:`network policies <network_policy>` to ensure that network traffic in Kubernetes is segregated.
-5. Use :ref:`gsg_encryption` in Cilium to ensure that communication between workloads is secured.
+#.
+Use :ref:`gsg_encryption` in Cilium to ensure that communication between
+   workloads is secured.
-6. Enable Kubernetes audit logging, forward the audit logs to a centralized monitoring platform, and define alerting for suspicious activity.
+#.
+Enable Kubernetes audit logging, forward the audit logs to a centralized
+   monitoring platform, and define alerting for suspicious activity.
+#.
+Enable TLS for access to any externally-facing services, such as Hubble Relay
+   and Hubble UI.
-7. Use `Tetragon`_ as a runtime security solution to rapidly detect unexpected behavior within your Kubernetes cluster.
+#.
+Use `Tetragon`_ as a runtime security solution to rapidly detect unexpected
+   behavior within your Kubernetes cluster.

 .. |br| raw:: html